paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 (3) The Secretary may carry out this subsection on the basis of information submitted by the tribes or tribal organizations involved, or on the basis of information collected through such other means as the Secretary determines to be appropriate.

-**(f) Nondiscriminatory practice** The recipient of a scholarship under subsection (b) of this section shall agree, in providing health care pursuant to the requirements of subsection (d)(1) of this section—
+**(f) Nondiscriminatory practice** The recipient of a scholarship under subsection (b) shall agree, in providing health care pursuant to the requirements of subsection (d)(1)—

 (1) not to discriminate against an individual seeking such care on the basis of the ability of the individual to pay for such care or on the basis that payment for such care will be made pursuant to the program established in title XVIII of the Social Security Act [[42 U.S.C.
 1395](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1395&num=0&edition=prelim) et seq.] or pursuant to the program established in title XIX of such Act [[42 U.S.C.
 1396](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396&num=0&edition=prelim) et seq.]; and

 (2) to accept assignment under section 1842(b)(3)(B)(ii) of the Social Security Act [[42 U.S.C.
 1395u(b)(3)(B)(ii)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1395u/b/3/B/ii&num=0&edition=prelim)] for all services for which payment may be made under part B of title XVIII of such Act [[42 U.S.C.
 1395j](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1395j&num=0&edition=prelim) et seq.], and to enter into an appropriate agreement with the State agency that administers the State plan for medical assistance under title XIX of such Act [[42 U.S.C.
 1396](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396&num=0&edition=prelim) et seq.] to provide service to individuals entitled to medical assistance under the plan.

-**(g) Payments for subsequent fiscal years** The Secretary may not make any payments under subsection (a) of this section to an Indian tribe or tribal organization for any fiscal year subsequent to the first fiscal year of such payments unless the Secretary determines that, for the immediately preceding fiscal year, the Indian tribe or tribal organization has complied with requirements of this section.
+**(g) Payments for subsequent fiscal years** The Secretary may not make any payments under subsection (a) to an Indian tribe or tribal organization for any fiscal year subsequent to the first fiscal year of such payments unless the Secretary determines that, for the immediately preceding fiscal year, the Indian tribe or tribal organization has complied with requirements of this section.

 ### Statutory Notes